numbas/editor/docs/question/reference.rst

 Locking variable values
 -----------------------

+.. admonition:: Motivation
+   Sometimes you want to focus on a particular case in a randomised question.
+   Rather than constantly regenerating all the question's variables to get back to the case you want, or temporarily redefining the involved variables to fixed values, you can lock a variable to keep its current value until you're ready to re-randomise it.

 The preview values for each question variable are regenerated each time you click on the :guilabel:`Regenerate variables` button or, if the :guilabel:`Automatically regenerate variables when changes are made` option is ticked, whenever a variable definition is changed.

 You can **lock** the value of a variable so that it doesn't change when the other variables are regenerated.